Australian cricket scandal: What we know

 - Sandpaper, not tape -

-A sheepish Bancroft, appearing in just his eighth Test, confessed after Saturday's play to using "some yellow tape and granules from the rough patches of the wicket" to try and doctor the ball.
-But that explanation was contradicted by a statement from Cricket Australia (CA) on Wednesday, who said the player had attempted to "artificially alter the condition of the ball using sandpaper".
-The aim would have been to generate more swing for Australia's bowlers.
+A sheepish Bancroft confessed after Saturday's play to using "some yellow tape and granules from the rough patches of the wicket" to try and doctor the ball.
+But that explanation was later contradicted by a statement from Cricket Australia, who said the player had attempted to "artificially alter the condition of the ball using sandpaper".
+"I lied about the sandpaper.
+I panicked and I'm very sorry," a contrite Bancroft admitted on Thursday.

 - One-year bans -

-Skipper Steve Smith, the world's top ranked Test batsman, and vice-captain David Warner were suspended from "all international and domestic cricket" for a year.
+Skipper Steve Smith and vice-captain David Warner were suspended from "all international and domestic cricket" for a year.
 Management said Smith knew of the potential plot and failed to stop it, while Warner was charged with crafting the plan and instructing Bancroft to carry it out.
-Bancroft was banned for nine months, with Smith and Warner also barred from this year's Indian Premier League, losing contracts worth nearly $2 million each.
-A Cricket Australia spokesman told AFP the players could still play at club level in Australia or in other countries, but could not represent their Australian states.
+"I take full responsibility, I made a serious error of judgement and I understand the consequences," said a distraught Smith as he faced the media upon arrival in Sydney.
+"I know I will regret this for the rest of my life.
+Cricket is my life and I hope it can be again.
+I'm sorry.
+I'm absolutely devastated."
+Smith and Warner were also barred from this year's Indian Premier League, losing contracts worth nearly $2 million each, while Bancroft was banned from cricket for nine months.
+A Cricket Australia spokesman told AFP the players could still play at club level in Australia or in other countries, but English county Somerset have already cut ties with Bancroft for the 2018 season.

 - Warner in exile -

 Warner, a divisive figure in the world game, has become the focus of Australian media, who blame him for the scandal.
 The Australian newspaper said there had been a "fierce feud" in the dressing room sparked by Warner's alleged testimony to CA's integrity officers, with pace spearheads Mitchell Starc and Josh Hazlewood reportedly livid at being implicated.
-It said they felt he was willing to blame them to take the heat off himself, with emotions so raw that Warner may never be welcomed back.
+It said they felt he was willing to blame them to take the heat off himself.
+Warner has yet to speak publicly, but apologised to fans via social media.
+"Mistakes have been made which have damaged cricket," Warner told his 1.6 million Instagram followers.
+"I apologise for my part and take responsibility for it.
+It's a stain on the game."

 - Public outrage -

 The incident sparked condemnation from the public back in Australia, where the role of national cricket captain is widely seen as the second most important job in the country behind prime minister.
-Australia's premier Malcolm Turnbull said it had been "a shocking affront to Australia" and management must act "decisively and emphatically".
-National media said the team had heaped "disgrace and humilation" on the country, while sponsors have also voiced "deep concern" over reputational damage with electronics giant LG dropping Warner as brand ambassador, amid fears other could follow suit.
+Australia's premier Malcolm Turnbull said it had been "a shocking affront to Australia".
+National media said the team had heaped "disgrace and humilation" on the country, while fund manager Magellan pulled the plug on a Cricket Australia partnership worth an estimated Aus$20 million (US$15 million) as sponsors have fled.
+Sporting goods company ASICS severed its relationship with Warner and Bancroft, while breakfast cereal Weet-Bix dumped Smith.

 bur-mw/dj